rgildiaz/ITI/bidi-test.md

 authoritative;
 ```
-5. Restart the server and check its status.
+5. To apply the changes and ensure it is working, restart the server and check its status.
 ```
 sudo systemctl restart isc-dhcp-server sudo systemctl status isc-dhcp-server